statopt/static-optimizer-wp/readme.txt

 == Changelog ==

 = 1.0.2 =
+* Removed the check for body start which was making the plugin to not process anything pretty early.
+On some sites the body started after 60-70kb
 * fixed twitter handle to statopt
 * hide the settings form when there's no api key so it's easier to see what's expected from the user.